-- Any stick check that makes contact with the body or stick above shoulder height for the shorter player is a slash. - Any attempted stick check above shoulder height for the shorter player, regardless of contact, is a slash. - A check directed toward the body (i.e., slap check) is legal only if it is a controlled check and if it either makes no contact or makes contact only with the stick or the gloved hand on the stick.
-A slap check directed toward the body that makes contact with any other body part (e.g., forearm, elbow, upper arm, shoulder, ribs) is a slash. - A downward check initiated above shoulder height for the shorter player is a slash.
+- Any stick check that contacts the body or stick above shoulder height for the shorter player is a slash. - Any attempted stick check above shoulder height for the shorter player, regardless of contact, is a slash. - A check directed toward the body (i.e., slap check) is legal only if it is a controlled check and if it either makes no contact or makes contact only with the stick or the gloved hand on the stick.
+A slap check directed toward the body that contacts any other body part (e.g., forearm, elbow, upper arm, shoulder, ribs) is a slash. - A downward check is legal and may start above shoulder height; however, it may not contact the stick above shoulder height or make any contact with the body.
+Any downward check starting above head height will be heavily scrutinized by the officials to ensure that it is controlled and not made with deliberate viciousness or reckless abandon, regardless of whether the opponent's crosse or body is struck.